Modes of delivery – Unified Funding System

 An individual learner’s programme can be made up of one or more modes.
 This enables learners and employers to access learning opportunities in a way that works best for them and supports them to move seamlessly between different ways of learning.

-Learner pastoral care requirements must be addressed in a proportionate and tailored way by providers across the modes.
+Learner pastoral care requirements must be addressed in a proportionate and tailored way by providers across the modes and meet the expectations of the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.

 The modes of delivery are part of the Unified Funding System (UFS) delivery component.
 They: